jchin1968/presentations/decks/automated-testing/behat-workshop-part-1/slides.md

     - End Date
     - Estimated Cost

-    After I save the form, I should see a confirmation page with:
-    - a success message
-    - the values I have entered
+    After I save the form, I should see a confirmation page with a success message and the values I have entered
 ```

 ???